godmode99/test_gptapi_trade/README.md

 For the API key the `OPENAI_API_KEY` environment variable takes precedence over the `openai_api_key` value in the JSON config.

-If you omit the positional `csv` argument, `send_to_gpt.py` automatically searches the directory specified by `--data-dir` (default `data/raw`) and uses the newest `*.csv` file it finds.
+If you omit the positional `csv` argument, `send_to_gpt.py` first checks `config["csv"]`.
+If that setting is missing it scans the directory specified by `--data-dir` (default `data/raw`) and uses the newest `*.csv` file it finds.
 The selected file path is reported in the logs and the script exits with an error if no CSV files are available.

 ## CustomIndicator